BK Racing: Car No. 83 history

 Corey LaJoie joined the team in late January to run a part-time schedule.
 Gray Gaulding will drive the car in at least two races, when Joey Gase occupies his usual ride in the No. 23.
-Ryan Sieg joined the team at Dover International Speedway to attempt his Cup Series debut.
+Ryan Sieg joined the team at Dover to attempt his Cup Series debut.
 He finished 26th.
 The No. 83 team skipped Sonoma and planned to return at Daytona.
 Sieg made another start with them in the 83 and for the next three races (four until they withdrew at Indy).
 Stephen Leicht drove the car at the second Pocono race.
 Brett Moffitt ran 7 races with the team.
 Joey Gase drove the car at the final race in Miami.